atviriduomenys/manifest/README.rst

 `source` parameter is optional.
 It is enough to just specify a URL and list properties that we think are provided by the source.

-`lrs` parameter points to another YAML file where provider is defined.
+`gov/lrs` parameter points to another YAML file where provider is defined.
 Here is how this file looks:

 .. code-block:: yaml

-  # providers/lrs.yml
+  # providers/gov/lrs.yml
-  id: "lrs"
+  id: "gov/lrs"
   title: "Lietuvos Respublikos Seimas"
   type: "provider"
   logo: "logo.png"

-`logo` property here points to `media/providers/lrs/logo.png` file.
+`logo` property here points to `media/providers/gov/lrs/logo.png` file.

 I don't know how to create a pull request